Open-Systems-Pharmacology/Lactation-PBPK-model/README.md

 This repository contains the MoBi<sup>®</sup> file with the lactation model structure (please note that this model is not correctly parameterized in terms of the postpartum anatomy and physiology).

 The postpartum/lactation anatomy and physiology is not integrated in the official release of the PK-Sim<sup>®</sup> database.
 Therefore a `sqlite` file with the anatomical and physiological parameters of postpartum individuals is distributed within this repository.
-Both files can used for importing and running a postpartum population simulation in the traveling version of PK-Sim<sup>®</sup>.
+Both files can used for importing and running a postpartum population simulation in the portable version of PK-Sim<sup>®</sup>.
 Please note that the `sqlite` file in this repository is only compatible with PK-Sim<sup>®</sup> version 9.1.

 ### Version Information